West Highland White Terrier Shedding

 West Highland White Terriers have a moderate shedding level.
 Regular grooming keeps shedding manageable and your West Highland White Terrier's coat healthy.

-With a typical weight of 13-22 lbs and lifespan of 13-15 yrs, the West Highland White Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan for 13-22 lbs of animal and 13-15 yrs of companionship with a West Highland White Terrier; the breed-specific care considerations are the kind it pays to read up on before day one.
 Living with a West Highland White Terrier means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Seasonal Changes